HandsOnDataViz/book/docs/HandsOnDataViz.md

 immediate feedback that supports the learning process and develops our thinking.

-TODO: Start here; Reorganize the logic of subsections below, perhaps in this way
+TODO: Reorganize contents, perhaps using this outline?

 -   Problems with Mac computers
 -   Problems with data tables